SimonDelord/UBI-Security/platform-build/readme.md

 Create a Storage System Instance
-Go through the pannels -> select the worker nodes deployed in the previous step.
+Go through the pannels -> select the worker nodes deployed in the previous step and select Use CephRBD as the default storage class

 ![Browswer](https://github.com/SimonDelord/UBI-Security/blob/main/platform-build/images/odf-add-workers-1.png)